 This is one of the best ways to boost your cashback rewards or miles.
 Typically, you have three months to charge a few thousand dollars in purchases to the card in order to earn the bonus, which can be as high as 100,000 points.

-The information related to the Marriott Rewards® Premier Plus, Hilton Honors Aspire, IHG® Rewards Club Premier, and Chase Ink Business PreferredSM credit cards have been collected by Experian and have not been reviewed or provided by the issuer of the card.
+The information related to the Marriott Rewards® Premier Plus, Hilton Honors Aspire, IHG® Rewards Club Premier, and Chase Ink Business PreferredSM credit cards has been collected by Experian and has not been reviewed or provided by the issuer of the card.